GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     If this option is not defined then the default will be to create 15 threads in each daemon process within the process group.

+    Do not get carried away and set this to a very large number in the belief that it will somehow magically enable you to handle many more concurrent users.
+Any sort of increased value would only be appropriate where your code is I/O bound.
+If you code is CPU bound, you are better of using at most 3 to 5 threads per process and using more processes.

 **umask=0nnn**
     Defines a value to be used for the umask of the daemon processes within